 This time of year arrives with so much excitement – adorable trick-or-treaters, friends gathered around Thanksgiving tables, and the enchantment of the holidays.
 But with the lovely comes the ugly.
 The cool weather and freezing temperatures can cause a whole mess of plumbing problems.
-Wesley Wood Service Experts Heating & Air Conditioning is here with a few preventative measures to help you lower your chance of experiencing these common winter plumbing problems.
+Wesley Wood Service Experts is here with a few preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for West Chester.
 This typically occurs when high water pressure through the main water pipe unites with freezing temperatures.
 To help keep this from occurring in your home, leave a faucet a little open to allow water to continuously flow through.
 If you do discover a frozen pipe, turn off the main water supply to prevent the pipe from breaking.
-Try warming the frozen area of the pipe with warm water and if that doesn’t work, give Wesley Wood Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to look at the trouble.
+Try warming the frozen area of the pipe with warm water and if that doesn’t work, give Wesley Wood Service Experts a call and we’ll send one of our expert plumbers out to look at the trouble.

 Broken Water Line